IOxCyber/Ultimate-Cybersecurity-Guide_UCG/InterviewQnA/CEH-KeyConcepts02.md

-# Main Gist
-This file summarizes the key concepts, questions, and answers discussed in today's cybersecurity Q&A.

----

 ## Proxy Tool for Manual Testing
 **Burp Suite** is ideal for working as a proxy, saving requests/responses, and manual parameter/header testing.